Altium-Designer-addons/scripts-libraries/Scripts - PCB/Distribute/README.md

 2023-04-11 by Ryan Rutledge : v1.45 - added ability for _CEN_ distribution direction to center track(s) between vias if exactly 2 vias are selected (takes priority over track-derived centerline); fixed redundant move in _CEN_ distribute that could cause coerced middle track to be set to zero length

 2023-04-12 by Ryan Rutledge : v1.46 - made via centering check that tracks are all on the same layer and that both vias exist on that layer.

+2023-04-17 by Ryan Rutlege : v1.47 - fixed FastDistribute... functions throwing error when trying to free up TStringList that are only created when running from GUI.